Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Limitations

 \section{Limitations}

 Although our proposed formulation has an elegant mathematical structure, there exist some limitations: \textbf{(1)} We are still using global Lipschitz constants to bound the margin, which can be conservative.
-We will investigate how we can localize our calculations without a significant increase in computation. \textbf{(2)} Computation of pairwise Lipschitz bounds for very deep architectures and or a large number of classes can become computationally intensive for training purposes. \textbf{(3)} There are several hyper-parameters that require manual tuning.
+We will investigate how we can localize our calculations without a significant increase in computation. \textbf{(2)} Computation of pairwise Lipschitz bounds for very deep architectures and or a large number of classes can become computationally intensive for training purposes (see Appendix \ref{par:reduceTimeComplexity} for further discussions). \textbf{(3)} Several hyper-parameters require manual tuning.
 It is highly desirable to explore adaptive approaches to automatically select these hyper-parameters.